vsillah/ReversR/replit.md

    - Notification auto-dismisses after 5 seconds when complete
    - Tapping notification navigates directly to Phase 3 to view the sketch

+10. **Multi-Angle 2D Image Generation**:
+    - Generates 3 views automatically: Front, Side, and Isometric
+    - Angle selector buttons to toggle between views
+    - Navigation arrows with page indicator (1/3, 2/3, etc.)
+    - "Save All" button to download all angles at once
+    - Each angle saved with descriptive filename

-10. **Interactive 2D Image Viewer**:
+11. **Interactive 2D Image Viewer**:
     - Fullscreen modal with dark background
     - Pinch-to-zoom and pan controls
+    - Angle navigation in fullscreen mode with dot indicators
-    - Save to device photo library
+    - Save individual angle or all angles
     - Share via system share sheet

 ## API Endpoints (Production Server)